 Next up, we’ll look at materials.
 However, it’s not as simple as picking a single metal.
 There are multiple combinations and design philosophies to choose from.
 A saucepan, for example, can be made of:

 - Stainless steel with a conductive base of either aluminum or copper

 - Aluminum with an interior lining of stainless steel

 - Fully clad aluminum with stainless steel on both the inside and the outside

 - Heavy copper with an interior lining of stainless steel

-Since there’s so much to know about each, we’ve broken up our materials guide into two parts—just in case you want a snack break.
-Here in part two of the series, you’ll find an up close look at stainless steel and copper cookware.
-In part three, we’ll cover other popular materials such as cast iron, aluminum, non-stick versions, and more.
+Since there’s so much to know about each, we’ve broken up our materials guide into two articles—just in case you want a snack break.
+Here, you’ll find an up-close look at stainless steel and copper cookware.
+In the other article, we’ll cover other popular materials such as cast iron, aluminum, non-stick versions, and more.